shashujasmine/Beloved-Connect/README.md

 Beloved Connect is a beautiful, interactive web application designed to help you store your most precious memories and stay connected with your loved ones.
 Whether it's a shared memory, a special note, or a cherished moment, Beloved Connect provides a premium platform to keep those connections alive.

 The email option is not working properly but the aim is to share the thoughts and notes .
+After storing the memories , the edit option is not workable and sending mail is not working properly . apart from that all the options are good.

 ##  The Core Mission